PrashanthiKoudi/PrashanthiKoudi/README.md

 ## Hi there 👋
 - 💻 I am a Masters Student in Computer Science from Georgia State University.
 - 👩‍💼 I've previously worked at IBM as a Data Engineer.
-- 👩‍💻 I like Coding and always wanted to sing for a good cause.
+- 👩‍💻 I like Coding and I'm always eager to learn new technologies.
 - 👯 We can collaborate on various CS topics and develop any website.
 - 🔭 I’m currently developing a system for certificates storing and verification.
 - 💻 I have a website at https://prashanthi-reddy-koudi-1.jimdosite.com/